-In an interview with The Guardian, one woman at the MGM Macau details her struggle as a single mother working as a cook.
+In an interview with The Guardian, one woman at the MGM Macau detailed her struggle as a single mother while working as a cook.
 Others living in poverty in Macau are forced to leave their homes and find jobs elsewhere in China.

 Most of the blame falls on corrupt government officials, who are always looking for opportunities to expand the economic potential to Macau.
 Government funding is often poured into building developments for the gambling industry instead of helping the poorest in Macau.

-It is hopeful that if the government allocated more funding to helping the poor, a significant and more accurate change in the percentage of those living in poverty would occur.
+It is hopeful that if the government allocated more funding to explicitly help the poor, a significant and more accurate change in the percentage of those living in poverty would occur.

 – Mary Grace Costa